Fort Sumter Tours: How to Visit the Fort Sumter National Monument and Patriots Point

-Fort Sumter and Patriots Point are two Charleston attractions that are popular with history buffs, nature lovers and photographers.
-While the exhibits at Fort Sumter focus mostly on Civil War history, the attractions at Patriots Point revolve primarily on the history of World War II and the Vietnam War.
+Fort Sumter National Monument and Patriots Point are two Charleston attractions that are popular with history buffs, nature lovers, and photographers.
+While the exhibits at Fort Sumter focus mostly on Civil War history, the attractions at Patriots Point revolve primarily around the history of World War II and the Vietnam War.

-Patriots Point and Fort Sumter can be visited in tandem or separately.
-Yet many visitors choose to visit them on the same day because Fort Sumter can be reached from Patriots Point by boat.
+Patriots Point and Fort Sumter National Monument can be visited in tandem or separately.
+Yet many visitors choose to visit them on the same day because Fort Sumter can be reached from Patriots Point by the Ferry to Fort Sumter.
 There is also a water taxi that shuttles passengers to Patriots Point from Downtown Charleston.

 How to Get to Fort Sumter

 The only way to get to Fort Sumter is by boat.
 One company, Fort Sumter Tours, runs the ferries that shuttle passengers to and from the island via Downtown Charleston at Liberty Square or from across the harbor at Patriots Point.
-The ferry ride is 30-minutes long each way, and ferry schedules vary throughout the year but generally run several times a day from Downtown Charleston and at least once a day from Patriots Point.
+The ferry to Fort Sumter ride is 30 minutes long each way, and ferry schedules vary throughout the year but generally run several times a day from Downtown Charleston and at least once a day from Patriots Point.

 Once you arrive on the island, you’ll have 60 minutes to tour the fort and surrounding areas.
 A National Parks ranger will greet you at the island and offer a general overview of the island’s history and attractions.
-Fort Sumter Tours offers a full tour of the island for an additional fee.
+Fort Sumter Tours offers a full island tour for an additional fee.

 Food and Drink

-The ferry to the island has a snack bar, but there is no food sold on this island.
+The ferry to Fort Sumter has a snack bar, but there is no food sold on this island.
 There are several water fountains on the island where you can fill up a water bottle.

 How to Visit Patriots Point

 Patriots Point is home to the USS Yorktown, an aircraft carrier that served in both World War II and the Vietnam War.
-The carrier is docked at a naval and maritime museum that offers visitors a glimpse into the history of an aircraft carrier, a battleship and a submarine.
-Anyone interesting in naval history will appreciate a visit to Patriots Point.
+The carrier is docked at a naval and maritime museum that offers visitors a glimpse into the history of an aircraft carrier, a battleship, and a submarine.
+Anyone interested in naval history will appreciate a visit to Patriots Point.

 Why Visit Patriots Point